Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Introduction

 \subsection{Related Work}

-Most previous works considered the problem of resource allocation in M2M networks from the perspective of either maximizing the sum-rate or minimizing the sum-power (or the energy consumption) or other related objectives.
+Most previous works considered the problem of resource allocation in M2M networks from the perspective of either maximizing the sum-rate or minimizing the sum-power or other related objectives.
 Further, few research papers focus on the online competitive analysis and learning frameworks.
-A detailed survey on radio resource management in M2M networks is given in~\cite{8078170}.